cloudmesh-book/book-latex-2018/cloud-clusters/chapters/class/assignments.md

    assigned to.
 The organization of this is part of your learning experience.
 You will need to assign this technology to you.

-   If you find in the gitissues als technologies marked with the label `open` they are free for the taking and you can modify the issues and assign them to you.
+   If you find in the git issues als technologies marked with the label `open` they are free for the taking and you can modify the issues and assign them to you.
 Please also be reminded that all technologies in the technology book that are marked with a red